 As part of a community association, it’s common to encounter those one or two owners (or more) who don’t pay their community association fees.
 Unfortunately, the repercussion of those owners who don’t pay affects those who do.
 Reliable paying members of an association could face increased fees, special assessments or reduced spending on community maintenance and amenities.
 Usually in this situation the community association has to enforce the community association’s policy to establish consequences for continued non-payment and for that matter chronic late payments.
+Here is a short guide regarding HOA & Condo Association Collections: How to Collect Unpaid Fees

 The Consequences Of Delinquencies To Community Associations